 - Skin pitting (when you press on the swollen area and it doesn’t bounce back)

 - Upper abdominal pain, usually under your ribs on the right side

 - Nausea or vomiting

 That being said, the natural remedies discussed above are usually still OK to try even if you have preeclampsia, as the swelling is just a symptom that needs to be managed.
 The Brewer’s Diet is particularly helpful for preeclampsia.
 But as always, check with your healthcare provider to see whether it’s safe for you to try any of these home remedies if you are developing preeclampsia.

 Swollen feet during pregnancy, what’s the bottom line?

-If you have swollen feet while pregnant, there’s no reason to be too concerned.
-It’s normal and can be treated easily with home remedies.
+If you have swollen feet while pregnant, there’s rarely a reason to be too concerned.
+It’s usually normal and can be treated easily with home remedies.

 Keep your practitioner in the loop on your swelling just in case, and keep an eye out for other signs of a problem, like preeclampsia.
 Chances are, it’s just the normal swelling of pregnancy, but better safe than sorry!